by Brian Blanchard, VP Cloud Solutions, 10th Magnitude

-Data warehouses deployed to Microsoft Azure come equipped with several native data ingestion mechanisms.
+Data warehouses deployed to IoT Solutions in Azure come equipped with several native data ingestion mechanisms.
 Each of these ingestion options has a native element already deployed to Azure.
 Additional third-party tools may also be considered.
 Some examples include SQL Server Integration Services (SSIS), Informatica and Talend, among others.
 However, the following tools are native to Azure and allow for centralized management of the data ingest process:

 Azure IoT Hub